sidfishus/distributedspa/README.md

 Projects:

 Client: A modern Javascript React SPA which calls a protected external web API.
-When not logged in redirects to the identity server for authentication.
-Incorporating a .NET and Node server backend, and a Javascript client application.
+When not logged in the application redirects the user to the identity server for authentication.
+Incorporates a .NET and Node JS server backend, and a Javascript client application.

 Features:
   - ASP .NET MVC Core 2.2 for hosting the static front end files.
-  - Server side pre-rendering leveraging Microsoft SPA Services.
+  - Server side pre-rendering leveraging Microsoft SPA Services and Node.
   - Webpack and Babel for compiling and bundling Javascript files which includes the object spread syntax plugin.
   - React version 16.12.
   - Hot module replacement (live page reloading upon changes) provided by the React hot loader (https://github.com/gaearon/react-hot-loader).
-  - Flow for static type checking.
+  - Flow (https://flow.org/) for static type checking.
   - Interfaces with the identity server via the OIDC client provided by Identity Server 4.
   - React UI theme and controls provided by React Bootstrap: (https://react-bootstrap.github.io/).
   - React router for client-side routing and navigation.